TeoNikolov/wasp-ss-assignment/docs/tutorial.md

 !!!
 Steps

+    1. Access the server web page.
     1. Upload the generated BVH motion file and its corresponding WAV audio file.
-    2. Click "Download (MP4)" to create and save the preview video.
+    1. Click "Download (MP4)" to create and save the preview video.

 ### Task 3.
 Export the motion as FBX